nayeonk/itpwebdev/notes-and-assignments/assignments/499/authentication.md

 * There should only be 1 database connection per request.
 Create a file called db.php like in previous assignment and use that same connection across pages
 * Classes should be in their own file and namespaced properly to follow psr-0 autoloading standard.
-* Make these pages presentable where it is easy for me to use and read (data should be organized on the screen with plenty of white space and separators).
+* Make these pages presentable where it is easy for me to use and read data.

+### Tips

+* You may need to implement other public methods or properties in the classes you define
+* If you can't get someting working, write comments in your code explaining your process

 ### Resources